ZYNTECH26/ZYNTECH26/README.md

 ### what we're doing

 Zyntech is a Harare-based technology company building software for two problems we think are underserved on their own terms: exam preparation for Zimbabwean students, and access to opportunity for young talent.
 We build for the local context first — infrastructure that assumes intermittent connectivity, mobile-first usage, and Zimbabwean curricula — rather than adapting products built for somewhere else.
+Alongside our own products, we also build custom software, automations, and websites for schools and companies.

 <br/>